openzipkin/brave/instrumentation/http/README.md

   * "error", when there is an exception or status is >=400
 * Remote IP and port information

-A route based span name looks like "/users/{userId}", "not_found" or "redirected".
-There's a longer section on Http Route later in this doc.
+A route based name looks like "delete /users/{userId}", "post not_found" or "get redirected".
+There's a longer section on Http Route later.

 Naming and tags are configurable in a library-agnostic way.
 For example, the same `HttpTracing` component configures OkHttp or Apache HttpClient